Masterproject-Human-Drone-Collaboration/drone-implementation/README.md

 3.) style: for CSS styles

 The client/src/App.vue file is the root .vue file into which the other .vue files will be inserted when the frontend is displayed.

+# Structure Server/Backend

+Everything is handled in the server/app.py file.